nopara73/ZeroLink/README.md

 ### CoinJoin

 The idea of [CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) (CJ) was introduced in 2013 by Gregory Maxwell.
 When multiple participants add inputs to a common CJ transaction and some of the outputs have the same value no one can tell which input intended to fund which of these outputs.
 CoinJoin based techniques are generally the most Blockchain space efficient, therefore the cheapest on-chain Bitcoin privacy techniques.
-The maximum reachable theoretical anonymity set goes [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091).
+There is no limit for the maximum theoretical anonimity set.
+While a natural limiting factor would be the maximum standard transaction size, in which case it goes [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091), it can be surpassed, as Maxwell notes:
+> If you can build transactions with m participants per transaction you can create a sequence of m*3 transactions which form a three-stage [switching network](https://en.wikipedia.org/wiki/Clos_network) that permits any of m^2 final outputs to have come from any of m^2 original inputs (e.g. using three stages of 32 transactions with 32 inputs each 1024 users can be joined with a total of 96 transactions).
+This allows the anonymity set to be any size, limited only by participation.

+For practical reasons, this document will not attempt to incorporate such switching network into its design, it rather lets the implementator to scale up if the need ever arises.

 ### Chaumian CoinJoin